 The Case for Climate Optimism

-Driving Question: What reasons are there to be optimistic when it comes to climate change?
+Driving Question: Why should we be optimistic when it comes to climate change?

 - Evaluate evidence in support of climate optimism.